Kalin7/Angular-Project/project/README.md

 Single Page Applcation for sharing an non-professional author's music and articles

 ## Third parties
-ANGULAR FIREBASE for songs records
-FORM SERVER SIDE for images AWS S3 BUCKET
+for songs records ANGULAR FIREBASE for images AWS S3 BUCKET - throught SERVER SIDE

 ## Authorization:
 Users must register and log in to access all the features of the application